-A disposal bottle is provided with every carton dispensed.
-This container is to be used by patients or their caregivers to dispose of the contents of any unneeded unit dose systems when they are no longer needed.
-Instructions for usage of the disposal bottle are included in the Medication Guide and Instructions for Use.
+Charcoal-lined disposal pouches are provided with every carton dispensed.
+A charcoal-lined disposal pouch is to be used by patients or their caregivers to dispose of the contents of any unneeded unit dose systems when they are no longer needed.
+Instructions for usage of the charcoal-lined disposal pouch are included in the Medication Guide and Instructions for Use.

 Dosage Forms And Strengths

-Each SUBSYS carton contains individual blister packages containing single spray units of SUBSYS, a supply of small white disposal bags for disposing of used SUBSYS units, a Medication Guide and a Package Insert.
-In addition to your supply of SUBSYS spray units, you will be given a separate carton containing a disposal bottle, a large disposal bag, and a Medication Guide.
+Each SUBSYS carton contains individual blister packages containing spray units of SUBSYS, a supply of small white disposal bags for disposing of used SUBSYS units and charcoal-lined disposal pouches, a supply of charcoal-lined disposal pouches (wrapped in aluminum foil) for use when disposing of the contents of unused SUBSYS units, a Medication Guide and a Package Insert.

 SUBSYS is supplied in individually sealed, protective blister packages.
-These blister packages are packed into 30 per shelf cartons.
+These blister packages are packed into 10 and 30 per shelf cartons.

 Each unit dose system consists of a white actuator attached to a light purple vial holder.
 The dosage strength is marked on the label on the actuator, the blister package and the shelf carton.
 See the protective blister package and shelf carton for product information.